 In 2013 David began research on a body of work entitled "MUSIC OF THE WEST".
-With the intention of exploring a deeper connection with his subject matter he embarked on an experiential research process and taught himself to play both the banjo and guitar.
-He spent the next few years fostering a direct connection with various music genres, and creating fully integrated thematic paintings.
+With the intention of exploring a deeper connection with his subject matter, he embarked on an experiential research process and taught himself to play both the banjo and guitar.
+He spent the next few years fostering a direct connection with various musical genres and creating fully integrated thematic paintings.

 David's current body of work entitled Paper People is part of an unabridged collection of paintings and drawings called Urban Culture, which began in October 2017 and continues to evolve.
 As David says, “Everything is a work in progress, which makes every day a new adventure.”
 David is expanding his body of work and continues to look for new ways of expressing him self.